MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/download-get-files-from-server.md

 In special cases (for example, to fix a regression bug), you might need to get and work with a specific version of one or more files.

->**Note:**
+> [!NOTE]
 > Keep in mind that if you get an older version of a file, make changes to it, and then try to check it in, there is an increased chance that you will need to [resolve conflicts](resolve-team-foundation-version-control-conflicts.md) before you can complete the check-in.

 ### To get a specific version of some files from the History window